HomeBlogProgrammingTop 20 Python IDEs and Code Editors to Use in 2024

 Sublime text

-Key Features: It is a source code editor supported on all platforms.
+Key Features: Sublime Text is a source code editor supported on all platforms.
 It is a very popular cross-platform and a better text editor.
 It possesses built-in support for Python for code editing and packages to extend the syntax and editing features.
 All Sublime Text packages are written in Python and also a Python API.
 Installation of the packages often requires you to execute scripts directly in Sublime Text. it is designed to support huge programming and markup languages.
 Additional functions can be applied by the user with the help of plugins.

 Pros